5 Things to Do to Brew Yourself Better Tasting Coffee

 I will tell you truthfully and with great confidence that there is a really big difference between great coffee beans and so-so stuff.
 I am very confident that even the biggest skeptic really can tell the difference pretty darned quickly if they just decide that they want to.
-This is where all of Allen’s homework has paid off with connections to the most quality-conscious brokers in the US, enabling us to get hold of some really special green beans.
+This is where all of our head roastmaster Steve's homework has paid off with connections to the most quality-conscious brokers in the US, enabling us to get hold of some really special green beans.

 2. Use Enough Coffee